why-in-Shanghaitech/nni/README.md

 It has been fixed in this patch.
 See microsoft#5468 for more details.

+### Error: tuner_command_channel: Tuner did not connect in 10 seconds.
+Please check tuner (dispatche) log.
+In most cases, this error means that the login node is too slow (heavy workload on CPU and memory).
+This patch has extended the connection time to 120 seconds.

 ## Questions
 ### Can I run experiments using NNI without this patch?
 It depends.
 There are some solutions: